 How to Apply for Pro Deals

 If you think you might qualify for a pro deal from a manufacturer, go to their web site and find the page that describes their Pro Deal application process.
-Applying for each of these programs, takes a lot of work, but it can save you a lot of money if you get accepted.
+Applying for each of these programs can save you a lot of money if you get accepted.
 Here are a few examples:

 - Patagonia Pro Sales

 - REI Group Sales

 - Outdoor Research Pro Purchases

 - Sorel Industry Partner Program